Agnes Varda Forever in collaboration

 Poster from the Agnes Varda Forever project hanging in front of Music Millennium in Portland, Oregon, on April 14, 2021.
 Photo by Jennifer “JJ” Jones.

-As part of an assignment for school, I commissioned Jennifer “JJ” Jones to continue her “Agnes Varda Forever” project which began in the summer of 2020 after JJ and her son watched movies directed by Agnes Varda.
+As part of a commission from artist Harrell Fletcher for the Portland State University Art and Social Practice MFA Program, I commissioned Jennifer “JJ” Jones to continue her “Agnes Varda Forever” project which began in the summer of 2020 after JJ and her son watched movies directed by Agnes Varda.

 Acting on a desire for more people to know about Varda, she painted “AGNES VARDA FOREVER” in eight inch high white letters on the base of the utility pole at the end of her block.